PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/build_scripts.md

 ## Optional build stage

 Optionally, specify the `[BUILD.SH STAGE]` after all other build options.
-These are the main build stages that can be added to the build line.
+The following table shows the main build stages that can be added to the build line.
+Stages `start`, `sync` and `build` will occur in that order, whereas `interactive` and `clean` are optional stages that are only performed when you invoke them.

 <span class="tips">Don't specify a build stage when you perform the first build.</span>